 facsrl.net Listed by lockbit5 Ransomware Group

-On March 9, 2026, the ransomware group LockBit5 added facsrl.net to its public leak site, confirming that it had exfiltrated internal files from FAC S.R.L., an Italian company founded in August 1999 that provides crane rental and lifting services.
+On March 9, 2026, the ransomware group LockBit5 added facsrl.net to its public leak site, claiming that it had exfiltrated internal files from FAC S.R.L., an Italian company founded in August 1999 that provides crane rental and lifting services.

 Public reporting indicates the incident stems from a ransomware attack in which LockBit5 gained access to the company’s systems, copied sensitive internal documents, and later listed the victim on its dark-web portal.
-The exact number of people whose data was exposed remains unknown, as does the precise volume of files taken.
+The exact number of people whose data may have been exposed remains unknown, as does the precise volume of files taken.
 Available reporting describes the exposed material as internal files rather than a structured database of customer records, though such documents frequently contain names, addresses, contact details, contract information, and employee data.

 March 9, 2026 marks the date the listing appeared.
 No ransom deadline or specific extortion demands have been publicly detailed in the initial reporting.
 The company has not yet issued a formal statement confirming the breach or clarifying what types of personal information were inside the stolen files.